-UIS is home to traditional-aged residential students, older commuter students with full-time jobs and families, and more than 1,500 students who earn degrees entirely online.
-Total enrollment is approximately 4,000, where students come from all parts of the globe.
+UIS is home to traditional-aged residential students, older commuter students with full-time jobs and families, and more than 1,900 students who earn degrees entirely online.
+In Fall 2023 there were 4,661 students enrolled in classes at UIS from all parts of the world.